ctrl-alt-del/devenv/README.md

 ## Oh-My-Zsh
-Oh-My-Zsh is an framework for managing your ZSH configuration.
-You can learn more about it on its [homepage](http://ohmyz.sh/), or on its [git repository](https://github.com/robbyrussell/oh-my-zsh)
+[**Oh-My-Zsh**](http://ohmyz.sh) is an framework for managing your ZSH configuration.
+You can learn more about it on its [git repository](https://github.com/robbyrussell/oh-my-zsh)

 * [**Mac**](#oh-my-zsh-on-mac)
 * [**Ubuntu**](#oh-my-zsh-on-ubuntu)
 * [**Fedora**](#oh-my-zsh-on-fedora)

 ### Oh-My-Zsh on Mac
-According to the README file on [here](https://github.com/robbyrussell/oh-my-zsh#via-curl), installing oh-my-zsh on Mac can be done by executing this line into your terminal.
+According to its [README file](https://github.com/robbyrussell/oh-my-zsh#via-curl), installing oh-my-zsh on Mac can be done by executing this line into your terminal.
 ```sh
 curl -L http://install.ohmyz.sh | sh
 ```